architecture-building-systems/CityEnergyAnalyst/docs/installation-guide.rst

 Installation guide
 ==================

-The version |version| of the City Energy Analyst installation guide
+This guide covers the main steps of installing the City Energy Analyst version |version| for research.
+It also includes a guide to connect to our development environment and to the Euler cluster of ETH Zurich (only of ETH zurich affiliates).

 Prerequisites
 -------------